balda38/creeps-report/README.md

 <img src="avatar.png" width="300" />

-And I can bring you the results of the latest Dota2 matches as quick as possible!
+And I can bring you the results of the latest professional Dota2 matches as quick as possible!

 <h1>1.
 I'm obviously a Telegram bot</h1>